elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/004-configurable.md

   login_url: #{name}:#{port}/login
 ```

-Despite how simple this all seems, it is here that we cross the line from problems solved by a data format to those solved by programming languages.
-Franklin suggests that it would be possible to eval the strings to reach his goals, and Rails does almost the same thing by processing its YAML files through ERB.
-But once we start going down that road, we need to ask ourselves what it would take to just implement the entire configuration in pure Ruby.
-As you can see by the code below, the answer is 'not much'.
+This is where we cross the line from problems solved by a data format to those
+solved by programming languages.
+Franklin suggests that running the YAML data
+through Ruby's `eval` method is an option, which is similar to how Rails
+passes its YAML files through `ERB`.
+This approach would work, but once we
+start going down that road, we need to ask what it would take to implement
+the entire configuration in pure Ruby.
+As you can see in the following example,
+the answer is 'not much':

 ```ruby
 module MyApp